Ten of the Weirdest Things Florida Has Banned

 TicketsWed., Oct.
 11, 7:30pm

-Sometimes, Florida lawmakers aren't prudes, they're just very bad at writing legislation.
-In this case, Tally politicos were trying to ban internet cafes, but, Florida being Florida, the 2013 law was so poorly worded that there was
+3. Computers.
+Sometimes, Florida lawmakers aren't prudes; they're just very bad at writing legislation.
+In this case, Tally politicians were trying to ban internet cafés, but, Florida being Florida, the 2013 law was so poorly worded that there was

-Coral Gables banned the vehicle in the Sixties and stubbornly defended the rule for decades, even as doing so made it a national punchline.
-A new era of pickup truck freedom came in
+5. Pickup trucks.
+Coral Gables banned the vehicle in the '60s and stubbornly defended the rule for decades, even as doing so made it a national punch line.
+A new era of pickup freedom came in

 Get the ICYMI: Today's Top Stories Newsletter Our daily newsletter delivers quick clicks to keep you in the know